 People coming back into society after a long time in prison find the transition difficult, sometimes impossible.
 In discussion groups at LaGuardia, students who have been involved with the criminal justice system described the need to “create a new you,” that is, figuratively to leave behind the person who got into trouble and made wrong decisions and become another person altogether.
 Churches and other religious organizations are able to help by providing a supportive community with clear expectations and a new self-image, for example, as a Christian or a Muslim.
 Another means to a new self-image is through education, by enrolling in college and becoming a student, and many of the most successful transitions into society are the result of forging “new selves” by completing a college degree.
-The success of such efforts is demonstrated by the fact that the recidivism rate for students in one college-focused program, the College Initiative program for people who enroll at CUNY through the John Jay Prisoner Reentry Institute, is 3%, compared to the national recidivism rate for all former prisoners, which ranges from 33% for women to between 43-60% for men.
+The success of such efforts is demonstrated by the fact that the recidivism rate for students in one college-focused program, the College Initiative program for people who enroll at CUNY through the John Jay Prisoner Reentry Institute, is just 3%, compared to the national recidivism rate for all former prisoners, which ranges from 33% for women to between 43-60% for men.

 A number of local colleges and universities offer educational programs on-site in jails and prisons, some of which are for credit and some are non-credit, for example, CUNY’s John Jay College, Hostos Community College and LaGuardia Community College and private colleges such as Bard College and Marymount Manhattan College.
 The Bard Prison Initiative (BPI) creates the opportunity for incarcerated men and women to earn a Bard College degree while serving their sentences and currently enrolls nearly 300 women and men pursuing either associate or bachelor degrees in six prisons across New York State per year.
 Marymount Manhattan College offers college-prep courses in writing and mathematics and degree programs (Associates of Arts degree in Social Sciences and a Bachelor of Arts degree in Sociology) to approximately 175 women per semester incarcerated at the Bedford Hills Correctional Facility, New York State’s only maximum-security prison for women.
 The College provides textbooks and school supplies, and the College Learning Center has a networked computer lab, a library, and an area for students to meet with professors and tutors.